salem84/azure-resume-challenge/README.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fsalem84%2Fazure-resume-challenge%2Fmaster%2Fdeploy%2Fmain.json)

-This button isn't necessary for Azure Resume challenge project, but however I would like sharing this 'pork-around' 🐷!
+This button is not needed for Azure Resume challenge project, but however I would like sharing this 'pork-around' 🐷!

 ## GitHub Workflow
 Under _workflows_ folder there are 3 pipelines: